 and rinse the rack under cool water to remove any bone fragments.
 Pat the ribs dry with paper towel and place on a cutting board for seasoning.

-First brush a light coat of
+First, brush a light coat of

-Peanut Oil (to taste)
+Peanut Oil (as needed)

-both sides.
+on both sides.
 For the first layer of flavor use

 Killer Hogs The A.P.
 Rub (to taste)

 .
 Shake a light coat on both sides of the ribs.

 Onion Powder (1/4 tsp)

 Sprinkle on the Jerk Seasoning and rub it into the meat.
 Place the ribs back into the refrigerator to dry marinate for 1-2 hrs.